 Who is the best nasal reconstruction surgeon in NYC?

-Dr. Gary Linkov is a board-certified facial plastic surgeon in NYC specializing in the best nasal reconstruction.
+Dr. Gary Linkov is a certified plastic surgeons in New York City specializing in the best nasal reconstruction.
 Dr. Linkov is the best specialist with extensive experience treating all conditions of the nose.
 He is the Chief of Otolaryngology and Facial Plastic Surgery for the Veterans Hospital in Brooklyn, NY, where he operates on complex nasal deformities on our country’s veterans.
-Dr. Linkov’s private practice in NYC focuses on nasal reconstruction, as well as cosmetic and functional rhinoplasty.
+Dr. Linkov’s private practice in Manhattan’s Upper East Side focuses on nasal reconstruction, as well as cosmetic and functional rhinoplasty.